yogihybo/DCC-EX-CYD/README.md

 ### 3. Loco Control (`LocoUI.cpp`)
 The primary dashboard for driving locomotives and consists.
 - **Throttle**: Features an `lv_arc` serving as a dynamic rotary speedometer.
+Speed updates from the CS are accepted unless a local change was made within the last 500 ms (preventing CS echo fighting user input).
-- **Function Mapping**: Parses `[address].json` files from LittleFS/SD to dynamically generate a scrolling list of function buttons specific to the active locomotive.
+- **Function Mapping**: Parses `[address].json` files from LittleFS/SD to dynamically generate up to 6 function buttons per page, specific to the active locomotive.
 A default set (F0–F9) is shown for unrecognised locos.
+Each button supports idle and pressed visual states (label, icon, colour) defined per-function in the JSON.
-- **Selection Submenu**: Clicking the active address instantly spawns a hidden overlay popup menu, allowing you to seamlessly swap locomotives via keypad entry, roster name/group, or consist.
+- **Selection Menu**: Tapping the active address opens a dark-themed overlay panel with options to select a locomotive by address (numeric keypad), by name (roster list), by group, or by consist.
+A Release button stops and deregisters the current loco or consist.
-- **Direction / E-Stop**: Instant DCC directional toggles and emergency track halts.
+- **Direction / E-Stop**: Instant DCC directional toggle (blocked at speed > 0) and a prominent circular emergency stop button.
 - **Consist Mode**: When a consist is active all throttle controls (speed arc, encoder, direction, functions, e-stop) are routed through the DCC-EX consist API.
 The consist name is shown in place of the loco name.

 ### 3a.
 Consist Builder (`ConsistUI.cpp`)